Terenceyuyue/mVEM/README.md

 ---------------
 ## Nonconforming Virtual Element Methods

+### Poisson equation

+   - Standard nonconforming VEM in the lowest order case
-   We implement the nonconforming VEMs with a continuous treatment on the boundary of the domain.
+   - The nonconforming VEM with a continuous treatment on the boundary of the domain

+### Linear elasticity

+   - elasticityVEM_NavierNC.m
+   - elasticityVEM_NC.m,  elasticityVEM_NCb.m
-   - Poisson equation
+   - elasticityVEM_KouhiaStenberg.m

-   - linear elasticity problem with tensor-type bilinear form

 ------------------